brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-yuna.md

 Thankfully, **Clerics** fit that description extremely well while also holding to the holy theme.
 Of the full casters, Clerics are the most tanky, their healing capabilities are best in class, and they also do excellent damage at all levels.

 Yuna’s exceptional healing ability and role as a caretaker for wayward spirits puts her naturally in the **Grave Domain** subclass.
-I often see Grave Clerics portrayed as creepy and obsessed with death, but the description and role in the party actually seems much more like a funeral director: someone who gives closure to death and consoles those left behind.
+I often see Grave Clerics portrayed as creepy and obsessed with death, but the description and role in the party seems much more like a funeral director: someone who gives closure to death and consoles those left behind.
 That’s exactly what Yuna does in the game.
 The Grave Domain grants Potent Spellcasting, allowing Clerics to add their Wisdom modifier to cantrip damage, making this a very magic-focused character.

 If the Grave Domain doesn’t seem right to you, the **Life Domain** could be a good fit as well.
 This domain is more tanky than the Grave Domain (due to getting heavy armor proficiency) and probably has the best healing capability of all subclasses, but still gets decent damage from Divine Strike, which adds damage to weapon strikes.
 This can make this character a pretty good striker when needed, if you’re looking for a subclass with some martial capabilities.